shifty91/ktail/README.md

 My own tail implementation.
 Supports -f flag.
 This tool runs on Linux and FreeBSD.

+Ktail tries to use kqueue or inotify for handling the following options.
+If both mechanisms are not available then polling with `sleep` is used.

 # Build #

     $ mkdir build